olegabu/starknet-archive-docs/README.md

 Such statistical queries are useful for constructing charts and dashboards.
 More on this later.

-Try this custom query selecting from `top_functions` view.
+Try this GraphQL query selecting from `top_functions` database view.
 ```graphql
 {
   top_functions(limit: 4) {